Appletorsh508/assets/README.md

 ### Assets App

-The [Assets web app](https://assets.trustwallet.com) can be used for most new token additions (Github account is needed).
+The [Assets web app](https://assets.trustwallet.com) can be used for most new token additions (Github account is needed).0x4b0f1812e5df2a09796481ff14017e6005508003

 ### Quick starter